up

 2. Nerves, on the other hand, have a very low conduction speed, so clocks, baud rates or cycles are unknown.
 Instead, we find pulse-shaped signals everywhere.

-The basic question for understanding the nervous system is the question of the way of clock-free processing of pulse-shaped signals.
+The basic question for understanding the nervous system is the question of the way of clock-free processing of pulse-shaped signals, that flow very slowly through nerves.

 How do they work?
 What do we know about this previously completely unknown field of this second informatics?
 We enter the field of Interference Networks (IN).